timmymatten/MLBLineupOptimization/docs/log.md

 - make sure each existing agent is able to effectively replace sub-optimal position players with available players off the bench
 - this could be done by making an overal function that checks for available players in a given group of players...
 - e.g. the function could take in the bench players and check if there is a player worthy of being in the lineup

+- realized i cn make an agent whose job it is to find better players on the bench
+- easier and more effective than altering the existing agents to do more work than necessary